cloudera-labs/toolkits/upgrade-toolkit/CDH-Discovery-Tool/README.md

 ## Overview

-This Discovery Tool is a lightweight automation package can run against a CDH or CDP cluster to produce a "Discovery Bundle" that is useful for CDP migration planning.
+This Discovery Tool is a lighweight automation package that can run against a CDH or CDP cluster to produce a "Discovery Bundle" that is useful for CDP migration planning.
 It uses CM/cluster APIs to gather the following data:
  - Cluster specs & layout
  - Cluster configurations
  - Data & table details